Call to get started 1-800-560-3450

 A home equity line of credit or HELOC is a type of loan where you borrow against the equity you have built in your home, using the property as collateral.

 Unlike other loans, such as home equity or personal loans, you don’t get a lump sum upfront.
 Instead, you get access to a rolling line of credit that works much like a credit card.
-You can borrow as much as you need when you need it, as long as you don’t exceed the limit.
+You can borrow as much as you need when you need it if you don’t exceed the limit.
 Then, you make payments only on the amount you borrowed, plus interest.

 Who qualifies for a HELOC?